The Seattle Department of Human Resources provides services

 Also effective January 1, 2017, eligible City employees may receive up to four weeks (160 hours) of leave to care for a spouse/domestic partner, child, or parent, or child or parent of the employee's spouse or domestic partner, who has a serious health condition.
 More information can be found at the City's Paid Family Care Leave web page.

-Contact your department's Leave Coordinator or Shauna Fitzner at email@example.com if you have additional questions.
-Shauna is available to answer any questions on this or other employee leave programs.
+Contact your department's Leave Coordinator or email SHR_LeaveAdministration@seattle.gov if you have questions on this or other City employee leave programs.